Sidddev15/Anix/README.md

 ## 💼 Business Philosophy

 AniX = Animation + UX.
-We aim to simplify animations for frontend devs while keeping things modern, modular, and blazing fast.
-Whether you're building a landing page, dashboard, or app UI, AniX helps you stand out with style.
+We aim to simplify animations for frontend devs while keeping things lightweight, modern, modular, and blazing fast.

+Whether you're building a landing page, dashboard, portfolio, SaaS app, or an e-commerce site, AniX will help your UI stand out — with style.

 Want to collaborate, sponsor, or contribute to AniX Pro?
 Let’s talk: siddharth.sr.dev@gmail.com

+## 📢 Important Note

+- 📄 Official Documentation is coming soon!
+- 📖 For now, consider this README as your rough guide to use AniX easily.

 ## 🚀 Quick Links